gsingh93/ctf-vm/README.md

 # CTF VM

-An Ubuntu 14.04 x64 VM for binary exploitation CTF problems.
+An Ubuntu 14.04 x64 VM for binary exploitation and reversing CTF problems.
+For a 16.04 VM, checkout the `ubuntu16.04` branch.

 ## Installation